 Decide whether you want to keep it or sell it.

-If you are going to keep it, look after it and check that you have enough home contents insurance in place.
+If you are going to keep it, look after it and check that you have enough home insurance in place.

 If you do have a valuable collection it is vital that you check that you have suitable home contents insurance.